FRoundation: Are Foundation Models Ready for Face Recognition?: Experimental setups

-\paragraph{Training Settings} We utilize the CosFace \cite{wang2018cosfacelargemargincosine} loss function to train all the presented models in this paper with a margin penalty of $0.3$ and scale factor of $64$, following \cite{wang2018cosfacelargemargincosine}, as well as other works analyzing different building blocks of face recognition \cite{DBLP:journals/tbbis/BoutrosHLSD24}.
-During the fine-tuning, we used AdamW \cite{loshchilov2019decoupledweightdecayregularization} optimizer with a weight decay of 0.05.
-We train for 40 epochs (on CaisaWebFace) and for 30 epochs (on MS1MV2 and WebFace4M), with a batch size set to 512 \cite{Deng_2022}.
-The initial learning rate is set to 0.0001 and is updated using a Cosine Learning Rate scheduler \cite{loshchilov2017sgdrstochasticgradientdescent}.
-Additionally, the LoRA rank is set to 16 for all applicable experiments.
+\paragraph{Training Settings} We utilize the CosFace \cite{wang2018cosfacelargemargincosine} loss function to train all models presented in this paper with a margin penalty of $0.3$ and scale factor of $64$, following \cite{wang2018cosfacelargemargincosine}, as well as other works analyzing different building blocks of FR \cite{DBLP:journals/tbbis/BoutrosHLSD24}.
+During the fine-tuning, we used AdamW \cite{loshchilov2019decoupledweightdecayregularization} optimizer with a weight decay of $0.05$.
+We train for $40$ epochs (on CASIA-WebFace) and for $30$ epochs (on MS1MV2 and WebFace4M), with a batch size set to $512$ \cite{Deng_2022}.
+The initial learning rate is set to $0.0001$ and is updated using a Cosine Learning Rate scheduler \cite{loshchilov2017sgdrstochasticgradientdescent}.
+Additionally, the LoRA rank is set to $16$ for all applicable experiments.
 The images are resized to $224 \times 224$ pixels to adapt to the image resolution initially used by DINOv2 and CLIP during training.
-For data augmentation, we apply horizontal flipping and RandAug \cite{Randaugment_CVPR} with a number of $4$ operations and a magnitude of $16$, following \cite{DBLP:conf/icb/BoutrosKFKD23}.
-We additionally trained 12 instances of Vit, Vit-S and Vit-L, from scratch on different subsets of CASIA-WebFace as well as on MS1MV2 and WebFace4M.
-These models are noted as Baseline.
+For data augmentation, we apply horizontal flipping and RandAug \cite{Randaugment_CVPR} with $4$ operations and a magnitude of $16$, following \cite{DBLP:conf/icb/BoutrosKFKD23}.
+During training and following \cite{Deng_2022, ElasticFace}, we explore efficient face verification datasets (e.g. LFW, CALFW, CPLFW, CFP-FP, AgeDB) to track and check the convergence status of the model.
+This has been performed after each epoch.
+It is important to note that for the RFW \cite{RFW} evaluation, models trained on MS1MV2 are not subject to full cross-validation due to the identity overlap between RFW and MS1MV2, which is a cleaned version derived from MS-Celeb-1M \cite{guo2016ms}, as stated in \cite{RFW}.
+We additionally trained $12$ instances of ViT, ViT-S, and ViT-L, from scratch on different subsets of CASIA-WebFace as well as on MS1MV2 and WebFace4M.
+These models are noted as the baseline.